waldirio/rho/README.rst

 (Xen, Qemu, KVM, and VMWare).
 It can be very important for inventorying machines and maintaining software licenses to separate virtual hosts from guests; rho returns that information with every scan, by default.

+`More information can be found in rho's documentation. <https://quipucords.github.io/rho/>`_

 Requirements & Assumptions
 --------------------------